Q: What's brown, steaming, and comes out of Cowes?

 Buses & Trains

 And by Rail?
-A lot less than before Beeching (but even before then lines were being closed), the Island’s Rail Network is down to one line between Ryde Pier Head (yes, trains on the Pier) and rumbling down the Eastern coast of the Island to Shanklin.
-The line used to go down to Ventnor and into a rather unique station, but that was closed in 1966.
+A lot less than before the Beeching Cuts (but even before then lines were being closed), the Island’s Rail Network is down to one line between Ryde Pier Head (yes, trains on the Pier) and rumbling down the Eastern coast of the Island to Shanklin.
+That line used to go down to Ventnor and into a rather unique station built halfway up the side of St. Boniface Down, but that was closed in 1966.